-People sometimes confuse BitPay and the Bitcoin network itself.
+People sometimes confuse BitPay and the Bitcoin and Bitcoin Cash networks themselves.
 That’s okay, but it’s important for all of our users to know what BitPay can and can't do to help them with bitcoin transactions.

 What BitPay CAN do:

-- Look up bitcoin transactions on the public Bitcoin blockchain using our block explorer Insight
+- Look up Bitcoin and Bitcoin Cash transactions on the public Bitcoin blockchain using our block explorer Insight

 - Find details on bitcoin transactions that were sent to us or our merchants.